the-frey/the-frey.github.com/_posts/2018-03-04-lambda-architecture-vs-the-databse-inside-out.md

 In the area of large-scale data systems, which is ostensibly the general area in which I work these days, I think the most compelling writing on modern distributed data architectures that I've seen is probably that outlined in Martin Kleppmann's excellent book _Designing Data Intensive Applications_.
 Although the book itself covers a lot of diverse topics, his approach to thinking about the systems in an organisation fits a pattern roughly described in one of his conference talks that I'm going to coin _The Database Inside Out_.

-Essentially, this means conceptually treating your organisation like a **single, abstract, conceptual database**.
+Essentially, this means conceptually treating your organisation like a **single, abstract database**.

-This is based around the notion that if you're using a persistent log to integrate and hydrate data systems at the core of your architecture then you're taking a structure based on the transaction log of a database and using it as an abstraction.
+This is based around the notion that if you're using a persistent log to integrate and hydrate data systems at the core of your architecture then you're taking a component based on the transaction log of a database and using it as an abstraction.
 Taking this abstraction to its logical conclusion means that indeed your organisation can be considered as a database, its operational and analytic data stores as derived data views, and any data-at-rest or persistence to an underlying file system as the persistence mechanism; with of course the caveat that theoretically infinite logs and Change Data Capture can mean your streaming platform can also be your persistence layer.

 ## The Lambda Architecture